Purdue Animal Sciences deepens global reach through visiting scholars program

 “When I finished my master’s, I felt the need to step outside my comfort zone and see how research is conducted in different environments,” she said.
 “Dr. Brito is from my home university, and I really admire his work.
 This opportunity to learn from his group and contribute to meaningful research has been invaluable.”

-All four scholars emphasized the importance of international collaboration and experiencing new and diverse cultures.
+All four scholars emphasized the importance of international collaboration and experiencing new cultures.

 “The best part is sharing experiences with people from different backgrounds,” Gonçalves da Silva said.
 “It’s helped me grow as a person and as a scientist.”